MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 As part of your warehouse processes, to can bundle your stock in packages, boxes, containers, and so on.
 But in order to keep track of the items, you assign unique numbers as identification.
 For example, you manufacture and sell a chair that has the item number *1900-S*.
 Each individual chair has a serial number, *1001*, but you also bundle four chairs into a lot, *LOT0001*, and you ship the chairs in a container with the package number *CONTAINER010* that also includes other items, such as *LOT0100* with side tables, and *LOT200* with lamps.

-Depending on your configuration, you use these different numbers to keep track of inventory in [!INCLUDE [prod_short](includes/prod_short.md)] at the various stages of purchasing, sales, warehouse operations, and so on.
+Depending on your configuration, you use these different numbers to keep track of stock in [!INCLUDE [prod_short](includes/prod_short.md)] at the various stages of purchasing, sales, warehouse operations, and so on.

 ## <a name="picking-numbers-in-the-warehouse"></a>Picking numbers in the warehouse

 Outbound handling of serial or lot numbers is a frequent task in different warehouse processes.

-In some processes, the inventory items do not carry serial or lot numbers, and the warehouse worker must assign new during the outbound handling, typically from a predefined number series.
+In some processes, the stock items do not carry serial or lot numbers, and the warehouse worker must assign new during the outbound handling, typically from a predefined number series.

-In simple processes, the inventory items already carry serial or lot numbers, for example assigned during the put-away, and these numbers are automatically transferred through all outbound warehouse activities without interaction by warehouse workers.
+In simple processes, the stock items already carry serial or lot numbers, for example assigned during the put-away, and these numbers are automatically transferred through all outbound warehouse activities without interaction by warehouse workers.

-In special situations for serial- or lot-numbered inventory, specific serial or lot numbers are defined on the source document, such as a sales order, which the warehouse worker must respect during the outbound warehouse handling.
+In special situations for serial- or lot-numbered stock, specific serial or lot numbers are defined on the source document, such as a sales order, which the warehouse worker must respect during the outbound warehouse handling.
 This may be because the customer requested a specific lot during the order process.
-When the inventory pick or warehouse pick document is created from an outbound source document where serial or lot numbers are already defined, then all fields on the **Item Tracking Lines** page under the inventory pick are locked for writing, except the **Qty. to Handle** field.
-In that case, the inventory pick lines specify the item tracking numbers on individual take and place lines.
+When the stock pick or warehouse pick document is created from an outbound source document where serial or lot numbers are already defined, then all fields on the **Item Tracking Lines** page under the stock pick are locked for writing, except the **Qty. to Handle** field.
+In that case, the stock pick lines specify the item tracking numbers on individual take and place lines.
 The quantity is already split into unique serial or lot number combinations because the sales order specifies the item tracking numbers to ship.

 ## <a name="item-tracking-availability"></a>Item tracking availability